Symas/containers/openldap/README.md

 ## Issues

-If you encountered a problem running this container, you can file an [issue](https://github.com/symas/containers/issues/new/choose).
+If you encounter a problem running this container, you can file an [issue](https://github.com/symas/containers/issues/new/choose).
 For us to provide better support, be sure to fill the issue template.

 ## License